 CookieAuthFile specified in Tor configuration.
 In some cases,

-this is preconfigured and the creation of a hidden service is automatic.
+this is preconfigured and the creation of a onion service is automatic.
 If

 permission problems are seen with

 -debug=tor they can be resolved by adding both